 - Letters (Form DE-150)

-Once you have filed the required documents and provided notice to all interested parties, you will be required to attend the probate hearing.
-A probate court judge will conduct the hearing.
-During the hearing, if someone contests the will or contests you acting as the estate’s representative, the judge may continue the hearing.
-In this situation, other court paperwork and follow-up hearings may need to take place to solve those issues.
-As the executor or administrator of the estate, you may be required to prepare for trial on disputed matters.
-This process might include conducting formal discovery and filing motions to have specific orders made.
+Once you have filed the required documents and provided notice to all parties, you have to attend the probate hearing conducted by a probate court judge.
+During the hearing, if someone contests the will or your acting as the estate’s representative, the judge may continue the hearing.
+In this situation, there may be other court paperwork and follow-up hearings to solve those issues.
+Additionally, as the executor or administrator of the estate, you may be required to prepare for trial on disputed matters.
+This process might include conducting formal discovery and filing motions for specific orders.

-If no one contests the Petition for Probate, however, and the petition paperwork is approved, the court will accept your petition to probate.
-At the hearing, the probate court judge will enter an Order for Probate, issue Letters of Testamentary or administratoin, and the matter can go ahead to the next step in the probate process.
+However, if no one contests the petition for probate and the paperwork is approved, the court will accept your petition.
+Then, at the hearing, the probate court judge will enter an order for probate and issue letters of testamentary or administration.

-The final probate hearing cannot take place earlier than four months after the date the Court Clerk issues Letters which happens after the first probate hearing.
-At the last court hearing, the judge will approve the final distribution of the estate if there are no errors made in the inventory and accounting statements.
-The executor or estate’s representative will distribute gifts or inheritance to beneficiaries or heirs.
-Once this is done, the representative can petition the court to close the estate and be relieved of all duties.
+The final probate hearing can occur four or more months following the date the court clerk issues letters, which happens after the first probate hearing.
+Then, at the last court hearing, the judge will approve the final distribution of the estate if there are no errors in the inventory and accounting statements.
+Additionally, the executor or estate’s representative will distribute gifts or inheritance to beneficiaries or heirs.
+Once this is done, the representative can petition the court to close the estate and relieve them of all duties.